Green-Energy-Course/Green-Energy-Notes/notes/w1_notes.md

 | 114 W    =| **1 MWh/yr** =| 3.60 GJ/yr  |
 | 31.7 W   =| 278 kWh/yr   =| **1 GJ/yr** |

 CO2 emissions and energy of chemicals
 -------------------------------------

 All of the (bio-)chemical examples of energy fluxes in the table in the previous section are assigned energy due to reaction with oxygen.
 In other words, the energy content of a chemical is the magnitude of its *free energy of combustion*.
 By "free energy", we mean the standard Gibbs free energy of combustion, $\Delta_c G^\circ$.
 We use the Gibbs free energy because it is by definition the maximum amount of useful kinetic energy or electricity that could theoretically be extracted from the chemical via reaction with oxygen.
 And we use standard conditions because, regardless of the temperature and pressure at which the reaction occurs, fuels are generally purchased at ambient conditions, and if you're expelling products at high temperature or high pressure, you're wasting energy.
-Similarly, we'll assume liquid water, since if you're discarding uncondensed water vapor, you're wasting energy.
+Similarly, we'll assume liquid water (in other words, deal with "higher heating values"), since if you're discarding uncondensed water vapor, you're wasting energy.

 The standard free energy of combustion for most chemicals can be looked up directly, but it's important to know how to calculate it from the most commonly tabulated thermochemical values, which are the *standard enthalpy of formation*, $\Delta_f H^\circ$ and the *standard entropy*, $S^\circ$.
 From these, we can calculate the standard entropy, enthalpy, and free energy of combustion as follows:

 $\Delta_c H^\circ = \sum_i \nu_i \Delta_f H^\circ_i $

 $\Delta_c S^\circ = \sum_i \nu_i S^\circ_i $

 $\Delta_c G^\circ = \Delta_c H^circ - T^\circ \cdot \Delta_c S^\circ $

-Here \nu_i is the stoichiometric coefficient of the product in the combustion reaction, and $T^\circ=298.15 \text{K}$ is the thermochemical standard temperature.
+Here $\nu_i$ is the stoichiometric coefficient of each species $i$ appearing in the reaction, and is negative for reactants and positive for products. $T^\circ=298.15 \text{K}$ is the thermochemical standard temperature.
 All $G$, $H$, and $S$ here (and in this course) are molar values.

 For example, we calculate here the combustion of methane (CH4), which is the main component of natural gas, using the following tabulated values (from [NIST Chemistry webbook](https://webbook.nist.gov/cgi/cbook.cgi?ID=C74828&Units=SI&Mask=1#Thermo-Gas)):